-Dr.Hebah ElGibreen is an assistant professor at the Department of Information Technology, College of Computer and Information Sciences, King Saud University.
-She is currently a research affiliate with the Mechanical Engineering department (MRL Lab) at Massachusetts Institute of Technology (MIT); and the director of AI Center of Advance Studies at her university while leading the female branch of the Center of Smart Robotics Research at her college.
+Dr.Hebah ElGibreen is an associate professor at the Department of Information Technology, College of Computer and Information Sciences, King Saud University.
+She is currently the director of AI Center of Advanced studies at KSU while leading the female branch of the Center of Smart Robotics Research at her college.
 Dr.Hebah received her PhD degrees from King Saud University in 2015, where she specialized in artificial intelligence and machine learning.
-Currently, her research focuses on using ML approaches to improve collaborative robotics motions in shared environment.
-The main objective is to improve the efficiency of human and robots’ interaction in a shared environment through gestures’ observation and prediction.
+She got her post-doc from Massachusetts Institute of Technology (MIT) in 2017 and continued as research affiliate with the Mechanical Engineering department (MRL Lab) until 2021.
+Currently, her research focuses on using ML approaches to improve collaborative robotics motions in a shared environment.
 In the past couple of years, she was able to publish part of her work in different ISI journals.
 She is still ongoing with her project and looking for ways to integrate cognitive learning in order to apply innovative solutions that can be applied to more complex areas, including health and industry 4.0.

 MIT Fellowship Research Abstract:

 Robots are becoming more common and widespread around the world.
 Collaborative robotic is one area that has been recently under the spot light, especially in the industrial community.
 This type of robot work in shared environment with humans to perform different tasks safely and efficiently.
 This causes the robots to be more of companion and human partners than simple machines that do a certain task.
 This companionship introduces the benefit of human strength in addition to the full benefit of robots.
 However, performing time/safety critical tasks lead to more challenges.